LibreHealthIO/lh-ehr/README.md

 error_reporting = E_ALL & ~E_DEPRECATED & ~E_STRICT & ~E_NOTICE
 ```

-3. Make sure you have disabled strict mode in Mysql.
+3. Make sure you have disabled strict mode in MySQL.

 ### How to disable Mysql strict mode?